Canon 1300D vs XC10

 - More heavily discounted: Has been on the market for longer (launched in April 2015).

-If the count of relative strengths (bullet points above) is taken as a measure, the XC10 comes out slightly ahead of the 1300D (11 : 10 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the XC10 emerges as the winner of the match-up (12 : 10 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.